marco-c/mercurius/README.md

 ## API

 ### POST /notify
-Send notification to a user.
+Send a notification to a user.

 The body of the request is a JSON object containing:
  - token;
  - payload;